yarinbar/cryptop/README.md

 # Cryptop - A framework to manage positions using algorithmic trading

+This library is a work in progress, and it is **not** finished yet.

 Cryptop is a framework that interacts with `Binance` using a strategy you come up with and runs it.
 Cryptop will post orders, calculate returns and sync with your trading account all according to your strategy.

 ### Prerequisites